paytrail/documentation/content/legacy/e1-interface/fields.md

 #### `ITEM_TITLE[N]`
 **Type**: `String[255]`

 Free field for product name.
-Product name will be shown in Merchant's Panel and it is used in Klarna service as a name for product.
+Product name will be shown in Merchant's Panel.
 Either the `ITEM_TITLE` or `ITEM_NO` is required.

 #### `ITEM_NO[N]`
 **Type**: `String[16]`